marcus-k/MemNNetSim/README.md

 </picture>
 </h1>

 MemNNetSim: Memristive Nanowire Network Simulator.
 A proof-of-concept Python package for modelling and analyzing memristive random nanowire networks (NWNs).
-This package, developed by Marcus Kasdorf, was initiated from a summer research project in 2021 under the supervision of Dr. Claudia Gomes da Rocha at the University of Calgary.
+This package, developed by Marcus Kasdorf, was initiated from a summer research project in 2021 and continued to be developed under the supervision of Dr. Claudia Gomes da Rocha at the University of Calgary.

 # Table of Contents
 * [Installation](#installation)